Campus Physical Media Destruction Service

 will be handy in an audit.
 Departments are required to keep this list for their records.

 - Manufacturer and serial number of device being shredded

 - Tag, manufacturer and serial number of the computer the device came from (where applicable)

-- Date of destruction or delivery to IT Services
+- Date of destruction or delivery to Information Technology

-- Method of destruction (i.e., IT Services, DBAN, KillDisk)
+- Method of destruction (i.e., Information Technology, DBAN, KillDisk)

 - If shredding a hard drive, remove the device from its computer, enclosure, cage or caddy.
 The shredding service will only accept bare drives.

 - Place all the devices in a box.

 - Information Technology will accept bare hard drives, USB drives, magnetic tapes, floppy disks, SSD’s, CD’s, cell phones and tablets